 The simple bear necessities

 This is bear country and they can run faster than you, but very rarely at you.
 Make lots of noise, especially when you’re turning corners.
-Bears caught feeding on salmonberries tend to be more surprised by humans, and will only attack if they feel threatened so let them know you’re coming and they’ll typically move to of your way.
+Bears caught feeding on salmonberries tend to be more surprised by humans, and will only attack if they feel threatened so let them know you’re coming and they’ll typically move out of your way.
 Be respectful of their space as you’re in their playground.

 Every Saturday throughout July and August, ranger-guided hikes depart from the ranger station at 9.00am and you don’t need to pre-book.
 If you want company or to learn about flora and fauna, these are the people for you.
 Keep in mind that alpine plant life is fragile so making your trail causes erosion.